isomerpages/mccy-harmonycircle/_get-involved/commitment-to-safeguard-religious-harmony.md

 ---
-title: Commitment to Safeguard Religious Harmony
+title: Commitment To Safeguard Religious Harmony
-permalink: /commitment/
+permalink: /commitment-to-safeguard-religious-harmony/
 ---

 ### About the Commitment